 Accessibility: one of their rooms has been modified with ramps.
 The bathroom is fitted with shower bench and bars.

-I’m not a big fan of temples in general, but Lempuyang Temple is pretty nifty.
+I’m not a big fan of temples in general, but as far as temples go Lempuyang Temple is very, very beautiful.
 It is said to predate the majority of Hindu temples on the island.
 I believe it.
 It looks different from all other Balinese temples.
 Lempuyang is actually a complex of temples, the highest one of which is reached via 1700+ steps.
 I was somewhat glad that when we were there we could only visit the lowest temple – no pressure to tackle the steps because we couldn’t even if we wanted to (we didn’t).

-Note: If you think you’re too cool for Bali, how about traveling to rugged and undeveloped Sumba?
+Note: As Bali struggles with the impact of overtourism, I try to encourage travelers to seek beyond Bali.
+Indonesia has so much more to offer.
+How about traveling to rugged and undeveloped Sumba?
 I also just came back from Flores and enjoyed it so much I’m planning to go back.